The Importance of Rising and Falling Stock Volume Patterns

 Big blue chip stocks can also suffer from very low liquidity at times, which can create anomalies and alter short-term runs often surprising the Retail Trader who is expecting a run to continue moving upward.

-Buy Side Institutions influence on Price and Volume is due to their Dark Pool Quiet Accumulation over time and their bulk of Volume activity.
-However when there is uncertainty, these Giant Funds will cease their buying and wait.
-They can be patient for extended periods of time sitting on the sidelines waiting to see how the other Professional Market Participant Groups, the Smaller Funds, and the Retail Traders behave.
+Buy Side Institutions influence on Price and stock Volume is due to their Dark Pool Quiet Accumulation over time and their bulk of stock Volume activity.
+However, when there is uncertainty, these Giant Funds will cease their buying and wait.
+They can be patient for extended periods of time sitting on the sidelines waiting to see how the other Professional Stock Market Participant Groups, the Smaller Funds, and the Retail Traders behave.